tls-attacker/TLS-Scanner/README.md

 # Requirement System

-(TLS) probes sometimes have prerequisites which are required to execute this specific probe.
-The requirement system allows to define sets of such requirements which must be fulfilled to execute a probe.
+(TLS) probes sometimes have prerequisites that are required to execute this specific probe.
+The requirement system allows you to define sets of such requirements that must be met in order for the probe to be executed.

-Requirements can be concatenated by several ways.
-You can use a logical *not* by including a requirement in the `NotRequirement`, a logical *or* by putting the respective requirement objects in an `OrRequirement`, and a logical *and* by applying the require function on a requirement object by using the builder pattern of the requirement class.
+Requirements can be concatenated in several ways.
+You can use a logical *not* by including a requirement in the `NotRequirement`, a logical *or* by putting the respective requirement objects in an `OrRequirement`, and a logical *and* by applying the require function to a requirement object by using the builder pattern of the requirement class.
 The different types of `Requirement`s can be the execution of one or multiple probes (`ProbeRequirement`), fulfilled (`PropertyRequirement`) or not fulfilled properties (`PropertyNotRequirement`), supported extension types (`ExtensionRequirement`), supported protocol versions (`ProtocolRequirement`), a working configuration (`WorkingConfigRequirement`), or optional flags (`OptionsRequirement`).

 If nothing is required, you can use the static Requirement.NO_REQUIREMENT which always evaluates to true.